AMANDA HAUSMANN ’21

 The One Small Step discussions are guided by a StoryCorps moderator, later to be preserved in the Library of Congress.
 In a recent press release, The Rockefeller Foundation, who issued a $1 million grant to StoryCorps, making One Small Step possible, said, “because participants are aware that these interviews become part of American history—and available for future generations—at the Library of Congress, there is a remarkable level of thoughtfulness, honesty and civility to these conversations that stands in contrast to the tone often found on social media and elsewhere.”

-One Small Step is the first of two similar programs being held in the fall.
-The second is Intelligence Squared, a nonprofit that seeks to address extreme political polarization, coming to Trinity, tentatively, Sept.
-12 or 13.
-Those interested in participating in One Small Step can sign up by August 15 through a survey on Trinity Today and can email questions to firstname.lastname@example.org.
+Those interested in participating in One Small Step can sign up by August 15 through a survey on Trinity Today and can email questions to email@example.com.
 The conversations will be recorded from Oct.
 11 through Oct.
 13. “The time is always right for such things, but it’s particularly urgent right now, with deep rifts in our larger society evident everywhere, including on our campus,” says Dr. Ferris.